uber-archive/vis-academy/src/docs/kepler.gl/1-import-keplergl.md

 Let's get your hands on kepler.gl implementation by following steps:

 ## 1. Import Kepler.gl
 Open `reducers.js` in `src/` folder.
-We are going to perform to perform two changes in this.
+We are going to perform two changes in this.

 First, import Kepler.gl reducer by adding in the import section of the file the following snippet:
 ```js